Taiko2k/Tauon/docs/guide.md

 ### Quirks

  - If you add or change album art, use MENU -> DATABASE -> RESET IMAGE CACHE to update this without needing to restart
- - Quirk: There is no playlist repeat function, player will stop once it reaches the end of a playlist (Broadcasting will repeat from the top however)
- - Quirk: Playlists and settings are only saved once the program is exited cleanly and not in the case of a force close or crash (Shutting system down while the player is open is a force close) Playtimes are periodically saved however.
+ - Quirk: Playlists and settings are only saved once the program is exited cleanly and not in the case of a force close or crash (Shutting system down while the player is open is a force close) Play times are periodically saved however.

 ### Extra Shortcuts